Peliha-ip/Burrowed-Bonds/README.md

 - Meep Meep (Have a renamed coyote with "Wiles E Coyote" chase a renamed roadrunner with "Meep Meep")
 - Acme Corporation (Get blasted near a roadrunner)
 - Raise Up Your Bat (Use a baseball bat to attack a mob)
+- Power of the Foot (Kick a soccer ball on a mob)